Mandalay Gazette

-The Myanmar Gazette (ရတနာပုံ နေပြည်တော် သတင်းစာ; Yadanabon Naypyidaw Thadinza) is a San Gabriel Valley-based Burmese language newspaper intended for overseas Burmese, with a primary focus on Burmese related news in the United States and Canada.
-The monthly paper has a total circulation of 12,000, and is distributed at major cities across the US and Canada with sizable Burmese populations.
+The Myanmar Gazette (ရတနာပုံ နေပြည်တော် သတင်းစာ; Yadanabon Naypyidaw Thadinza) is a San Gabriel Valley-based Burmese language newspaper intended for overseas Burmese, with a primary focus on Burma-related news in the United States and Canada.
+The monthly paper has a total circulation of 12,000, and is distributed in major cities across the US and Canada with sizable Burmese populations.
 The paper's secondary target audience includes overseas Burmese in Asia, mainly Thailand, Malaysia, Singapore and Japan.

 The typical coverage of the paper is a mix of Burmese American community news, Burmese celebrity interviews, and US and world news.
 The paper, usually 28 to 32 pages long, devoted a considerable number of pages to Cyclone Nargis coverage.
 The freely distributed paper also contains a number of Burmese American advertisements.
 The paper uses the tabloid format.

 History

 The paper was founded in 2006 by two Los Angeles-based Burmese-Americans, Thakhin Kai Bwor and George Kyaw.